15. [TD]: Creating a client for the web service

 }

-// list of error messages for an exception
+// list of exception error messages

 private List<String> getMessagesForException(Exception exception) {